Rhodachela/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 ### Prerequisites
 - Python 3.x installed on your system.
+- Ensure you're working in the right directory
 - Basic understanding of Python and web development.

 ### Steps to Run the Project Locally